TeachBooks/Nested-Books/README.md

     chapters:
     - file: external/MUDE/book/intro.md

+You might want the title of you book page in the table of contents to be different than the title provided as the first header in your nested file.
+You can adapt the title by specifying it in `_toc.yml`:

+    - file: <somefile>
+      title: <Some custom title to show in the table of contents>

 ## Editing
 If you want to make an edit to the content of an external repository which is a submodule of your parent repository, you'll need to make changes to the external repository first so that the parent repository has a commit to point to.